Skip to main content

 Container Images #

-As part of the CloudNativePG community, we have made operand container images for PostgreSQL 17 Beta 1 available in our official postgres-container image registry.
-These images, tagged with ‘17beta1’ or ‘17’, are specifically designed for use with the CloudNativePG operator and are not intended for production environments.
+As part of the CloudNativePG community, we have made operand container images for PostgreSQL 17 Beta 3 available in our official postgres-container image registry.
+These images, tagged with ‘17beta3’, are specifically designed for use with the CloudNativePG operator and are not intended for production environments.

 To select a specific Debian version, use the -NAME suffix, where NAME is either:

-For instance, to run PostgreSQL 17 Beta 1 on Debian 12, you would use the image tag ghcr.io/cloudnative-pg/postgresql:17beta1-bookworm.
+For instance, to run PostgreSQL 17 Beta 3 on Debian 12, you would use the image tag ghcr.io/cloudnative-pg/postgresql:17beta3-bookworm.
+Alternatively, if you want to test the latest beta version on Debian 12, you could use the image tag ghcr.io/cloudnative-pg/postgresql:17beta-bookworm.

 Currently, these images do not include the pgaudit and pg_failover_slots extensions, as the necessary packages for PostgreSQL 17 are not yet available.